oliverklee/ext-seminars/Documentation/EN/Installation/CreatingSystemFolders/Index.rst

 The following system folder structure is proposed for a full-blown installation with lots of events and different organizers that manage their registrations independently:|img-9|  *Illustration 9: Full blown installation*

-If you- intend to have more than 20 event topic records

-- or you already have more than 20 complete event records (defined as “not being separated into topic and dates”)

-- or you intend to have more than 20 complete event records

-it is recommended to disable the option “Select topic records from all pages” in the Extension Manager.
-You then need to set the “General record storage page” of the events system folder to the folder with the event topics.

 If you create these folders outside of the site root page with the template, you still need to create a template for them and “include static (from extensions)” in that template, or else the back-end